 An epicurean adventure to: South Africa

-This Trinchado recipe is a delicious South African-Portuguese beef stew made from cubed steak, cooked in a beautiful spicy sauce.
+This Trinchado recipe is a delicious South African-Portuguese beef stew made from cubed steak cooked in a beautiful, rich spicy sauce.

-This spicy stew is slow-cooked in red wine and beef stock and exquisitely flavoured with red chilli and lots of garlic and bay leaves.
+The stew is slow-cooked in red wine and beef stock and exquisitely flavoured with red chilli, garlic and bay leaves.

 There are two versions, one with cream and one without.
 This is a cream version.
 It gives a silky richness to the dish which balances well with the gentle simmer of the chilli.